Okmeque1/software/PythonSoft/errors.md

 # Error chart:

-## Note : This chart will only be useful if prograams have built-in error handling
+## Note : This chart will only be useful if programs have built-in error handling

 6510A FileExistsError : A file that exists is conflicting with the selected file.Delete the old file.